-You can register to vote at the Sussex County Clerk’s office or by mail.
-Voter Registration Forms are available at the Municipal Clerk’s office, or can be downloaded from the Sussex County Clerk’s website: http://sussexcountyclerk.org/forms2/
+You can register to vote at the Sussex County Clerk’s office in person or by mail.
+Voter Registration Forms are available at the Municipal Clerk’s office, or they can be downloaded from the Sussex County Clerk’s website: http://sussexcountyclerk.org/forms2/

 What is the deadline to register to vote in an upcoming election?